Shahadat-Git/creative-lens-client/readme.md

 ## Features
 * Mobile Responsive
 * Dynamic Routes
+* Dashboard for student,admin,instructor
-* All toys data loaded from api with database
+* All data loaded form database
-* Used dynamic gallery
-* Toast appears after crud operation
+* Authentication System
-* Used login and register system
+* Payment system
-* Used private route , user can't visit without login
-* Added error page with error massage
-* Used Post, Update, Delete, Patch method
+* Dark/Light mode
+* Lots of new things

 ## Used By

 This project is used by the following technology:

 - React Js
+- Express.js
 - Tailwind Css
 - Used React Icons
 - React hot toast
 - Sweet alert
 - Used mongodb
+- Used Stripe
-- Used Express.js
+- Used Firebase
+- Etc